 As a third-year owner of a Gaggia MDF Coffee Grinder, I'd like to share a few of my not-so-secret tips for using this machine.

 I also know from personal experience that this grinder can actually grind too fine, basically turning your coffee puck in to cement in your portafilter.
-Quick word of wisdom: Don't run your espresso machine for more then 10 or 15 seconds if there is no water coming out of the portafilter, as you run the risk of ruining your pump...not that I've ever done this before or anything.
+Quick word of wisdom: Don't run your espresso machine for more than 10 or 15 seconds if there is no water coming out of the portafilter, as you run the risk of ruining your pump.

 I use my MDF once a week to grind a pound of coffee for my drip coffeemaker.
 As most people know, drip coffee requires a courser grind than espresso.
 In this instance, I find that a 15 grind setting on the MDF works best.
 Most might consider the resulting grind to be too fine for drip coffee; but I feel I get a nice, rich, full-bodied extraction out of my drip coffeemaker with this grind setting.